 In 1954, de Gaulle said to a journalist: "Look at that hill.
 It is the highest here.
 After my death, they will build there a Cross of Lorraine".
 According to André Malraux, de Gaulle added: "Nobody will come, except rabbits involved in resistance actions".

 On 23 March 1971, a National Committee, acknwledged by de Gaulle's family, was set up, presided by Henri Duvillard, Minister of the War Veterans and patroned by President of the Republic Georges Pompidou.
 The Committee selected the highest place of Colombey as the place for the Memorial.
 Several millions of French people and donators from 77 foreign countries contributed to the funding of the project.
 Lebanon offered 1,000 ceders planted on the hill during a separate ceremony.
 A piece of land of 30 ha was purchased and the Memorial was selected among 12 proposals on 3 November 1971.
 The selected proposal was made public on 7 January 1972.
 The building site started on 25 January and the Memorial was inaugurated on 18 June.

 The designers of the Memorial are the architects Marc Nebinger and Michel Mosser.
 The cross weights 1,500 tons and is 43.50 m high.
 It is made of Breton pink granit blocks and bronze shields.
 A museum should be build in 2006 near the Memorial.

 Ivan Sache, 9 November 2004

-While there is no municipal flag flying in Colombey, as confirmed by the municipal administration, there is a flag of Colombey flying in the Swiss municipality of Assens (Vaud), which has been twinned with Colombey since 2002.
-A square banner of the arms of Colombey is hoisted on the Assens town hall.
+There is no municipal flag flying in Colombey (information received by Pascal Vagnat from the municipal administration), but there is a flag of Colombey flying in the Swiss municipality of Assens (Vaud), which is twinned with Colombey since 2002.
+Nicolas Deprez photographied in August 2004 a square banner of the arms of Colombey hoisted on the balcony of the city hall of Assens.